 Oftentimes, we just assume that life and its many to-do’s are being managed.
 It’s only after something unforeseen occurs that we find out the opposite.
-Try to consider these life questions, and imagine the many ways that life can slowly become more challenging as memory, confidence and reasoning slowly round at the edges.
+Try to consider these life questions, and imagine the many ways that life can slowly become more challenging as memory, confidence, and reasoning slowly around at the edges.

 - Who pays the bills?